 GERD (Acid Reflux)

 Babies with reflux often vomit more at night (lying flat worsens it).
-Usually resolves by 12 months.
+It usually improves by 12 months as the baby sits up and takes solids.
 Associated with arching, irritability during feeds, poor sleep.
+If reflux comes with poor weight gain, feed refusal, or distress, have it reviewed — it may not be simple reflux.

 Food Poisoning